GianlucaCandiotti/socket.io-chat/README.md

 5. Reboot your computer to apply changes.

-6. Open a terminal and run the command **vagrant up** from the folder *react.eg/vagrant-env/*.
+6. Open a terminal and run the command **vagrant up** from the folder *repository-name/vagrant-env/*.

 7. Once the virtual machine's been provisioned, run **vagrant ssh** to connect to the terminal.

-8. The sync folder inside the VM is */vagrant* and inside the host machine it looks for *react.eg/app*.
+8. The sync folder inside the VM is */vagrant* and inside the host machine it looks for *repository-name/app*.

-9. Clone the repository you want to run into the ./app folder or create your own files there.
+9. Don't forget that the Vagrantfile will look for the *./app* folder as the sync folder.
+If you already have some files, put them in an *./app* folder so that your structure looks like the one described above.
+If you are starting from scratch or cloning a repository just create the *./app* folder and put your files in there.

 - - -